thomasernie/js-example/Exercises/SAVEUNDERSTANDING.MD/api.md

 API?
 (Application Programming Interface)
      => API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
      => Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.

-    HTTP API?( Hypertext Transfer Protocol)

-     => A web API is a protocol that describes how your clients can access resources and what methods work with your architecture.
-     => An HTTP API is an API that uses Hypertext Transfer Protocol as the communication protocol between the two systems.
-HTTP APIs expose endpoints as API gateways for HTTP requests to have access to a server.
-       =>For example, you use an HTTP API every time you set a Zoom meeting in your Google calendar.
-The API defines how Zoom can communicate directly with Google’s servers to embed a Zoom meeting into the event rather than having to copy and paste the meeting invitation into a field.

     REST Api?
           => REST API stands for Representational State Transfer and is an architectural pattern for creating web services.